Kalpit-Mishra/XenonStackRound2/UniWeb/README.md

-# Node.js-Register-Login-App
+# University website Xenonstack Task

-This is a user login and registration app using Node.js, Express, Mongoose, EJS and express-sessions.
+This is a university website which has login and logout flow and has a contact pahe with a beautifull homepage this website is build using Javascrript Node Js MongoDB and Express

 ## Getting Started